The Magnetar Model and the Ejecta--Circumstellar-Matter Interaction Model for 31 Luminous, Rapidly Evolving Optical Transients: Introduction

-\citet{Yu2015} employed the merger-nova model \citep{Yu2013,Metpiro2014} to suggest that a newly born magnetar from the remnant of the merger of a neutron star binary can significantly enhance the luminosity of the neutron-rich ejecta to fit the LCs, temperature evolution, and photospheric radius evolution of three luminous REOTs (PS1-11bbq, PS1-11qr, and PS1-12bv) discovered by Pan-STARRS1 (PS1). \citet{Brooks2017} suggested that the explosions of long-lived ($\sim 10^{5}$\,yr) massive remnants of a He white dwarf and a C/O or O/Ne white dwarf can account for the LCs of luminous REOTs.
+\citet{Cenko2012} concluded that the short-lived, luminous transient PTF10iya might be a tidal disruption event (TDE) produced by a solar-type star that was disrupted by a $\sim10^7$\,M$_\odot$ black hole. \citet{Per2019} argued that AT2018cow might be a TDE as well (see also the discussion of \citealt{Liu18}), {while \cite{Xiang2021} suggested that it might be a SN~Ibn/IIn (see also \citealt{Ho2021}) and demonstrated that the $^{56}$Ni plus the ejecta--circumstellar-matter (CSM) interaction {(CSI)} model is best for explaining the bolometric light curve of AT2018cow}. \citet{Kashiyama2015} proposed that a fallback disk around a stellar-mass black hole produced by a massive star could power a luminous REOT. \citet{Yu2015} employed the merger-nova model \citep{Yu2013,Metpiro2014} to suggest that a newly born magnetar from the remnant of the merger of a neutron star (NS) binary can significantly enhance the luminosity of the neutron-rich ejecta to fit the light curves, temperature evolution, and photospheric radius evolution of three luminous REOTs (PS1-11bbq, PS1-11qr, and PS1-12bv) discovered by PS1. \citet{Brooks2017} suggested that the explosions of long-lived ($\sim10^{5}$\,yr) massive remnants of a He white dwarf and a C/O or O/Ne white dwarf can account for the light curves of luminous REOTs.

-\citet{Hoto2017} used the magnetar-powered model \citep{Kas2010,Woos2010} for the nascent magnetars produced by ultra-stripped SN explosions, boosting the luminosities of SNe to explain the LCs of four REOTs reported by \citet{Arc2016}. \citet{Whit2017} adopted four different models (radioactivity, magnetar, off-axis afterglow, and post-shock cooling) to fit the LC of the luminous REOT iPTF16asu, finding that all of them cannot fit the whole LC well. \citet{Wang2017} used more complicated models (magnetar plus interaction model, etc.) to fit the LC of iPTF16asu. \citet{Rest2018} concluded that the LC of the luminous REOT KSN2015K cannot be explained by radioactivity or a central engine (magnetar or black hole), but it can be powered by the interaction between the SN ejecta and circumstellar matter from pre-SN mass loss.
+\citet{Hoto2017} used the magnetar-powered model \citep{Kas2010,Woos2010} for the nascent magnetars produced by ultrastripped SN explosions to explain the {multiband} light curves of four REOTs reported by \citet{Arc2016}. \citet{Rest2018} concluded that the light curve of the luminous REOT KSN2015K cannot be explained by radioactivity or a central engine (magnetar or black hole), but it can be powered by the interaction between the SN ejecta and CSM from pre-SN mass loss.

-In this paper, we investigate the possibility (Sec.
-1) that the bolometric LCs and temperature evolution of three REOTs (PS1-10bjp, PS1-11bbq, and PS1-13ess) discovered by PS1 can be explained by the magnetar-powered SN model and constrain the model parameters.
-We discuss the results and present our conclusions in Sections \ref{sec:dis} and \ref{sec:con}, respectively.